augustey/WebCheckers/docs/DesignDoc.md

 return values and any changes that occurred when each method was tested.
 As we wrote new methods and refactored other methods we would try as soon as possible to fix the tests to accommodate for the changes.
 As a team we established that we wanted to have 90% coverage for the server and each individual component in order to ensure proper functionality.
-Some anomalies that occured with testing happened with switch statements, as all branches were unable to be covered due to a lack of need for a default case.
+Some anomalies that occurred with testing happened with switch statements, as all branches were unable to be covered due to a lack of need for a default case.
 As it stands right now, our code coverage is currently at 90%.